Dyastin-0/mrps/README.md

 ### Routing Rules

 The routing rules are simple and configurable.
+Example:

 ```yaml
 domains:                                       # <- All domains are configured here